ietf-rats-wg/eat/draft-ietf-rats-eat.md

 &nbsp;

 * Claim Name: SW Evidence
-* Claim Description: The section containing submodules (not actually a claim)
+* Claim Description: Measurements of the SW, memory configuration and such on the entity
 * JWT Claim Name: "swevidence"
 * Claim Key: TBD274
 * Claim Value Type(s): array